wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

 ^^^^^^^^^^
 **General information**

-The queue list is a dashboard displaying queue statistics and real-time counters for each queue configured on the XiVO.
+The queue list is a dashboard displaying queue statistics and real-time counters for each queue configured on the Wazo.

 .. figure:: images/queue_list.png
    :scale: 90%